giampi-lab/ledger/README.md

 # Repository of Giampiero Di Battista
 Repository
-contains some of the key ares of my teaching modules.
+contains some of the key areas of my teaching modules.